 Several famous Sicilian women have also had the courage and the nerve to fight back mafia sometimes to the death.

-(14) Sonia Alfano was born in Messina and was the daughter of Beppe Alfano, a teacher and a journalist, strongly engaged in the fight against the mafia.
+(14) Sonia Alfano was born in Messina and was the daughter of Beppe Alfano, a teacher and a journalist, who strongly engaged in the fight against the mafia.
 When her father was killed in 1993 she left the University of law and was employed by the Region of Sicily.
-She started a deep activity against mafia to find out the real instigators of her father’s death, denouncing many false leads and the possible involvement of the Italian secret services in the murder.
-After these strong statements the process was reopened and is still ongoing.
+She started a deep activity against the mafia to find out the real instigators of her father’s death, denouncing many false leads and the possible involvement of the Italian secret services in the murder.
+After these strong statements, the process was reopened and is still ongoing.
 She was Chairman of the Special Anti – Mafia Commission.